MineralsCloud/qha/README.md

 To install `qha`, currently, Python 3.6.x distributions are recommended.

-Please do not use Python 3.7.x at this moment, since it contains breaking changes and many Python packages don’t support Python 3.7.x yet.
-We may support Python 3.7.x in the future.

 ### Where to get it

 Binary installers for the latest released version are available at the PyPI.